19 Sep Chat Added to Google My Business

-After testing since November, Google finally rolled out its new messaging feature in Google My Business this July.
+After testing since November 2016, Google finally rolled out its new messaging feature in Google My Business in July 2017.
 Currently available in select countries (including the U.S., Brazil, and India), Chat will reach more locations soon.

 With 90 percent of users globally saying they want to communicate through messaging, according to a report by Twilio, this could be just the feature consumers are looking for.

 Chat is available to users searching on desktop and mobile browsers and the search app on Android, but it will be available to more platforms later.
 As soon as you have set everything up, users who search for your business will see a message option in the local panel for your brand.

 Users can choose whether to message you through their native message app, Allo, or an Android app called App Preview Messages.
 You also need to chat using an app — there is no option at this time to respond to users through your Google My Business dashboard.

 Customers will see a proxy phone number when they message you.
 Although they can save this number to continue the conversation, they will be unable to call you.
 The number is not local to the customer at this time, but it will be in the future.

 How to Find Messages

 If you are the owner or manager of your business, you will see a “Chat” option on your Google My Business home page (it is not available for those with communication privileges alone).
 Here, you will notice the option to turn on messaging.
 You will need to link to a device, which involves verifying your phone number.
 Each account can only have one phone number at the moment.

 Once you have set up your phone number, you can create an auto-reply welcome message.
 Bear in mind, this will only appear to users who are viewing the chat through an embedded messenger.
 This is because it is not possible to send an SMS before a user sends you a message.
 In other words, it is likely that the majority of users will not see your welcome message.